Grades 5-8

 Craig Barçal

-Craig Barçal teaches one section of fifth- and both sections of sixth-grade English and Language Arts.
+Craig Barçal teaches one section of seventh- and both sections of sixth-grade English and Language Arts.
 He works to ensure that all students perform grade-level work.

 For Craig, the best part of teaching is when the students are clearly engaged.
 He focuses on being in fun and respectful relationships with students and feels working here is working on the right side of history.

-Sarah Brown-Moran instructs sixth- seventh- and eighth-grade students in Science.
-She feels privileged to watch students grow and change intellectually over the three-year period.
-For her, students are learning Science when they are able to apply it to the real world.
+Dan Stevens instructs sixth- seventh- and eighth-grade students in Science.
+He feels privileged to watch students grow and change intellectually over the three-year period.
+For Dan, students are learning Science when they are able to apply it to the real world.

-Like so many other teachers at the school, she understands the importance of building relationships.
-Seeking to mold students into individuals who will flourish in society, she tries to model proper interaction with others to the students.
+Like so many other teachers at the school, he understands the importance of building relationships.
+Seeking to mold students into individuals who will flourish in society, he tries to model proper interaction with others to the students.

-Matt Mohnen teaches seventh- and eighth-grade Math with the goal of preparing students to be productive members of society.
+Kent Lein teaches seventh- and eighth-grade Math with the goal of preparing students to be productive members of society.
 Mastery at Math means a student can teach another student the concepts.
-Matt strives to help students connect math concepts to their lives because this engages them and helps them better understand the material.
+Kent strives to help students connect math concepts to their lives because this engages them and helps them better understand the material.
 In fact, he says that is the best part of being a Math teacher.

 Lori Ness